Executive Associate Dean of Faculty & Research

 Kelley Venture Fellow

-By gaining a greater understanding of financial management, physicians are able to both understand and influence the financial direction of their organizations.
-This is the goal behind finance courses taught by Ken Carow in Kelley’s Physician MBA Program at the Kelley School of Business.
+When physicians gain a greater understanding of financial management, they are able to both understand and influence the financial direction of their organizations.
+This is the goal behind finance courses taught by Ken Carow in the Physician MBA Program at the Kelley School of Business.

 Carow holds a chartered financial analysis (CFA) designation and a PhD, bringing both academic and professional experience to the classroom.
 His research primarily focuses on financial institutions and capital structure, and he serves on the board of Fortune 500 company Thrivent Financial.